opensearch-project/documentation-website/_security/configuration/tls.md

 :--- | :---
 `plugins.security.ssl.transport.keystore_type` | The type of the keystore file, JKS or PKCS12/PFX.
 Optional.
 Default is JKS.
 `plugins.security.ssl.transport.keystore_filepath` | Path to the keystore file, which must be under the `config` directory, specified using a relative path.
 Required.
-`plugins.security.ssl.transport.keystore_alias: my_alias` | Alias name.
+`plugins.security.ssl.transport.keystore_alias` | Alias name.
 Optional.
 Default is the first alias.
 `plugins.security.ssl.transport.keystore_password` | Keystore password.
 Default is `changeit`.
 `plugins.security.ssl.transport.truststore_type` | The type of the truststore file, JKS or PKCS12/PFX.
 Default is JKS.
 `plugins.security.ssl.transport.truststore_filepath` | Path to the truststore file, which must be under the `config` directory, specified using a relative path.
 Required.
 `plugins.security.ssl.transport.truststore_alias` | Alias name.
 Optional.
 Default is all certificates.
 `plugins.security.ssl.transport.truststore_password` | Truststore password.
 Default is `changeit`.

 ### REST layer TLS